+No friends?
 Don't sit on the fence!
 Chat to your neighbours © shutterstock/Pressmaster

 Of course, in the combat against loneliness, you could always pick up the phone to an old friend you haven't made contact with for a while.
 Indeed, some of our oldest friends may be in a similar position and only too willing to rekindle a friendship.
 Don't remain aloof from old friends or turn down too many social invitations.
 However, this advice is not exactly the same as knowing how to make new friends as an adult, something that means putting yourself out there a little.

 If you feel like you don’t have any friends, there are plenty of apps and social media platforms that you can use to allow people to connect with one another, but you need to use the right ones and in the right way.
 Twitter, Facebook and Instagram may be a way for people to self-promote and offer up details of the minutiae of their lives – and even been said to isolate people further – but there are some very different apps out there specifically designed to help nurture new friendships.

 Hey!
 Vina is a good one for socially isolated mums, for example, as is Peanut.
 Huggle is another established social media platform that helps strangers to connect with one another, too.
 You could also create a social event on a platform like Facebook and invite your online acquaintances to meet up in person, a great tip for reconnecting with old friends as well as making new ones.